2.550€ (from Iceland/return). From Copenhagen: supplement of 300 €

 Own fleet of RIB boats, distributed between Narsarsuaq and Nanortalik, capable of reaching any point in South Greenland in a few hours.

 Satellite and radio communication system to keep 24 hours of contact between the guides and our basecamps in Qassiarsuk, Narsaq and Nanortalik.

-Own infrastructure (fixed camps, hostels, kayak equipment and SUV cars) that make us more efficient in the use of time.
+Own infrastructure (permanent camps, hostels, kayak equipment and 4x4 cars) that make us more efficient in the use of time.